This education approach could pave the way to a better future

 Children are acutely aware of the threat to their future and this is becoming very obvious in the rise of anxiety disorders and “new” representations such as eco-anxiety and eco-fear, yet their opportunities to make positive and empowering nature connections is minimal.

 This is not meant as a criticism of schools, principals and certainly not teachers, but we all, parents, teachers and members of society, are failing our children if we are not standing up and demanding an immediate reform of the education system and the priorities within it.

 We do not need more successful, yet stressed out hedge fund managers or burnt out CEO’s of global companies, who are part of the cause of our modern day dilemma in the first place.
-We don’t need more economic growth and inflated capitalism, quite the opposite in actual fact… We need innovators, protectors, empaths, activists, scientists, healers, explorers… and more important than anything, physically, mentally and emotionally healthy children and adults who are empowered, inspired and proactive in order to move forwards and upwards through these challenging times.
+We don’t need more economic growth and inflated capitalism, quite the opposite in actual fact… We need innovators, protectors, empaths, activists, scientists, healers, explorers… and more importantly, we need children and adults who are in their best possible physical, mental and emotional health (whatever best possible overall health means for every individual person and situation) who are empowered, inspired and proactive in order to move onwards and upwards through these challenging times.

 If you want to find out more about a different approach to education, take a look at our 4-week on-demand Mindful Nature Pedagogy Training, which includes extensive ready to use resources for home and educational settings.